What This Presentation Covers:

 - Why multifamily projects are electing to build Passive House.

-- Construction cost premium for Passive House and similar multifamily projects.
+- The construction cost premium for Passive House and similar multifamily projects.

 - Key milestones for reducing the cost of high-performance buildings.